Session Championed by

 The panel will include:

-The OEUK decommissioning Work Breakdown Structure has become a very recognisable feature in the UK and around the world.
-It has improved the way industry communicates and benchmarks decommissioning projects, driving efficiencies in decommissioning.
-Focus is required on every component part of the Decommissioning WBS to drive excellence in decommissioning.
+The OEUK Decommissioning Work Breakdown Structure (WBS) has become a widely recognised standard both in the UK and internationally.
+It has transformed how the industry communicates and benchmarks decommissioning projects, helping to drive greater efficiency.
+To achieve excellence, attention must be given to every component of the WBS.

 Panel chaired by Caitlin Smith, Business Adviser – HSE & Operations, Offshore Energies UK.